Balasubramanian-pg/Portfolio-Projects/Ghost Reviews/Read Me.md

-This is a fascinating and highly relevant project!
 The issue of "ghost reviews" is a growing concern in the digital age, and your solution has the potential to create a significant impact on both consumers and businesses.
 Let’s break it down further, refine the problem statement, and expand on the solutioning to make it more actionable and impactful.

 ---